ivmartel/dwv-dcm4chee-web/readme.md

 Build instructions
 ------------------
 In order to build this project, you need: Java jdk and [Maven](http://maven.apache.org/download.cgi).
-Check out the build steps from the [travis](https://github.com/ivmartel/dwv-dcm4chee-web/blob/master/.travis.yml) file.
+Check out the build steps from the [travis](https://github.com/ivmartel/dwv-dcm4chee-web/blob/master/.travis.yml) file and the build log.
 The current build is generated using Java 1.7 and Maven 3.2.

 The result is the `dwv-dcm4chee-web.jar` file.